Guilford Technical Community College: Background and mission

 The school opened in 1958 with 42 students and two classes as the Guilford Industrial Education Center on the site of the Guilford County Tuberculosis Sanatorium, which had operated from 1924 to 1955.
 The purpose of GTCC has remained basically unchanged since it first opened: to give the people of Guilford County the training and education they need to compete in the job market.
 Today the mission of Guilford Technical Community College is to support success through innovative education, training, and partnerships.

 Locations

 Campus locations can be found in Jamestown, Greensboro, High Point, Colfax, the Aviation Campuses at the Piedmont Triad International Airport, and the Small Business Center in Greensboro.
+There are three aviation locations which are all either on, or located near Piedmont Triad International Airport.
+The first of these is The T.H Davis aviation center, dubbed "Aviation 1" at 260 North Regional Road.
+It is the primary building for the college's Aircraft maintenance technician program and includes a hangar which houses 12 aircraft including a Boeing 727(outside on the ramp), Robinson R22, MU-300, and many other small General aviation aircraft.
+The second is Aviation 2 located at 819 Radar Road.
+It is the primary location for the colleges Avionics and aircraft manufacturing programs, as well as the location for the aircraft maintenance technician structures classes.
+The third is the Caesar Cone II (Formerly AVIII) which serves the colleges pilot needs.
 The Center for Advanced Manufacturing, located at the college’s Jamestown campus, offers technical training with state-of-the-art manufacturing technology.
 In 2007, GTCC began offering eDegrees giving students the opportunity to obtain a number of degrees online without coming to campus.

 The school is part of the statewide North Carolina Community College System.